 Use this valuable real estate to its fullest with an eye-catching visual.
 Use an image that gives your visitors a sense of what your products or services are all about.
 Use text overlays next to the graphic to communicate to make it even more evident for people what you and your profile are all about.

 Some great examples:

-If you look at the above examples from the Dollar Shave Club on Facebook and Animoto on Twitter, they both have a good Unique Value Proposition available on their header visual.
-The Dollar Shave Club is offering an excellent overview of their products, and Animoto is showcasing how easy it is in the background to create professional videos.
+If you look at the above examples from the Dollar Shave Club on Facebook and Animoto on Twitter, they both have a good, Unique Value Proposition available on their header visual.
+The Dollar Shave Club is offering an excellent overview of its products, and Animoto showcases how easy it is in the background to create professional videos.
 Both are great examples of header visuals.

 So you got people already interested enough to stay a bit longer on your profile page and look beyond the cover photo.
 The next item they will look for is mostly your bio.
 Not only does your bio serve as an introduction to new viewers, but it is one of the steps that will determine whether or not someone will follow you or take another action, such as clicking on the link to your website.

 So what does it take to create a compelling bio?
 A good biography will:

 - Accurately explain who you are and what your company does.
 Think about your Unique Value Proposition.
 How do you set yourself apart from your competitor?

 - Personify your brand.
 Many social networks are more lighthearted than their official company website counterparts.
 Don’t worry too much about writing a formal biography; this is the place to show off the fun side of your brand by maybe even including an emoji or special formatting.